Vyral/base-template/_posts/2019-01-18-what-did-our-market-look-like-last-january.md

 First, let’s start with the total number of home sales.
 There were 3,540 total home sales in our Athens area as of January of 2018.
 This constitutes a slight drop from the 3,705 home sales that were recorded in January of 2017.&nbsp;

-Average sale price, however, rose over that period of time—going up approximately 9% from $222,454 in 2017 up to &nbsp;$243,854 in January of last year.&nbsp;
+The average sale price, however, rose over that period of time—going up approximately 9% from $222,454 in 2017 to $243,854 in January of last year.&nbsp;

 The average days on market saw a noticeable change, as well.
 Homes spent an average of 114 days on the market in January of 2017.
 In January of 2018, they spent an average of just 83 days.